 Vievee Francis was born in West Texas.
 She earned an MFA from the University of Michigan in 2009, and she received a Rona Jaffe Award the same year.

 The poet Adrian Matejka describes her poems as “revelations—of memory, of dust, of the cotton and marginalia strung together to make a history.”
-Of her own poetry, Francis says, “I’m very much saying that how African-American women are defined is inhuman in its narrowness, and that I, for one, am not going to allow it.”
+Of her own poetry, Francis says, “I’m very much saying that how African American women are defined is inhuman in its narrowness, and that I, for one, am not going to allow it.”

-Her honors include the 2021 Aiken Taylor Award for Modern American Poetry.
+Francis’s honors include the 2021 Aiken Taylor Award for Modern American Poetry.
 The recipient of fellowships from Cave Canem and the Kresge Foundation, Francis currently serves as an editor for Callaloo and teaches English and creative writing at Dartmouth College in Hanover, New Hampshire.